cabbruzzese/hrpg/README.md

 Best at melee and has the most heath.

-Soul Essences give armor and makes the Heathen go berserk, greatly increases warhammer damage.
+Soul Essences give armor and makes the Heathen go berserk, greatly increases melee damage with strength weapons.

 ### Blasphemer
 A magician who excells at magical staffs and wands.
 Starts with a spellbook and is the slowest.